Discover why crabbing is just one of the many reasons to visit Walberswick, Suffolk.

 Walberswick is special and an ideal place to decompress for a few days or more.
 I believe that the key to this is its relative isolation.

 As Suffolk has no coast road, its towns and villages are isolated from each other, located at the ends of narrow lanes radiating from the A12.
-This allows them to take on, and to retain, their individual personalities.
+This allows them to take on and retain their individual personalities.